Eros/Helix-Public/README.md

 this version.
 This repo main purporse is to help people building their bots.

-Anything in node_modules is not written by me.
-These are seperate libraries made by other people that are used by either me, node or other libs.

 Something here will trigger ConnorLinfoot.....DEAL WITH IT CONNOR.

 # Contact